codefresh-io/docs.codefresh.io/_docs/promotions/create-promotion-sequence.md

 1. Configure [promotion settings]({{site.baseurl}}/docs/products/configure-product-settings/#configure-promotion-settings) and [flows]({{site.baseurl}}/products/configure-product-settings/#configure-promotion-flows) for product
-  After setting up the core entities and building blocks, configure settings for your product.
+  After setting up the core  and promotion-specific entities, configure additional promotion-specific settings for your product.
-  These settings can include the attributes to be promoted across the product's applications (Product Promotion Templates), the promotion flows valid for the product and flow-specific trigger conditions (Promotion Flows).
+  These settings include the attributes to be promoted across the product's applications (Product Promotion Templates), the promotion flows valid for the product and flow-specific trigger conditions (Promotion Flows).

 1. [Trigger promotions]({{site.baseurl}}/docs/promotions/trigger-promotions/)
-  Implement the changes to initiate the promotion sequence.
+  Implement the changes to initiate the promotion.
-  The change made to an application in the trigger environment starts the process of moving changes through the defined sequence of environments, following the defined Promotion Policies and Settings.
+  The change made to an application in the trigger environment starts the process of moving these changes through the defined sequence of environments, either automatically or manually.
-  TBD

 1. [Track deployments for products]({{site.baseurl}}/docs/promotions/releases/)